-With over 3,500 members in 120+ countries, our mission is to promote the safe, coordinated and effective use of UAVs for data collection, payload delivery and communication services in a wide range of humanitarian and development settings.
+With over 3,500 members in 120+ countries, our mission is to promote the safe, coordinated and effective use of UAVs for data collection and cargo delivery in a wide range of humanitarian and development settings.
 We do this by developing and championing international guidelines for the responsible use of UAVs.
 We actively promote operational safety and document lessons learned and best practices.
 We never self-deploy.
-We only mobilize at the request of established humanitarian & development partners.
-We actively promote community engagement and educate UAV operators.
+We only mobilize at the request of established aid and development partners.
+We actively promote community engagement & educate UAV operators.
 We convene Experts Meetings and facilitate information sharing, coordination and learning across all our efforts.
-Our pilot roster includes 300+ UAV pilots.
-And our partnership with Air-Vid gives us access to an additional 600+ vetted pilots in 60+ countries.
+Our pilot roster includes 600+ UAV pilots in 70+ countries.

 To get started:

 - Please sign up (the private site has member-only features).

 - Complete your profile and Start Here to make the most of your membership.